-Quality of sound and video during webinars is greatly dependent on your Internet connection speed.
-For a webinar with video broadcasting, this should be not less than 512 Kb/s.
-In case no webcam is used, 256 Kb/s should suffice.
+The quality of sound and video during webinars is greatly dependent on your Internet connection speed.
+For a webinar with video broadcasting, this should be not less than 5 Mbps.
+In cases where no webcam is used, 1 Mbps should suffice.

-During webinars, it is advised to disconnect Skype, stop downloads and close browser tabs that will not be needed during the webinar.
+During webinars, it is advisable to disconnect Skype, stop downloads and close browser tabs that will not be needed during the webinar.

 Headphones and microphone for webinars

 Utmost attention should be paid to headset selection.
-NO matter how interesting your webinar is, it is destined to fail in case people do not hear you.
-Most computers and laptops have built-in microphones and speakers, but as a rule, they offer low sound quality accompanied by the echoing effect.
+No matter how interesting your webinar is, it is destined to fail if people do not hear you.
+Most computers and laptops have built-in microphones and speakers, but they offer low sound quality accompanied by an echoing effect as a rule.

 To conduct a webinar, any usual 3.5 mm or USB headset can be used.
-In most cases, namely USB headset is ideal for webinars.
-Due to the built-in sound-processing card, it provides clearer sound and is effective in noise reduction.
+Due to the built-in sound-processing card, it provides a clearer sound and is effective in noise reduction.

-If your case implies the presence of several webinar presenters in one room, a speakerphone could be used.
+If you have several webinar presenters in one room, a speakerphone could be used.
 This is a special device consisting of a microphone and a speaker.
-Speakerphone allows sound transmission for the distance of up to 3 meters.
+A speakerphone allows sound transmission for a distance of up to 3 meters.
 Also, it removes acoustic echo and noises.